algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ## 3.Development environment

 Our team uses multiple machines to work on this project such as:

 - 3 Windows operating on Windows 11.
 - 3 MacBooks operating on MacOS Sonoma 14.

-As for the IDE[^1], out of the 6 members of our team, 5 uses Visual Studio Code and 1 uses Visual Studio Codium.
-As they are extremely similar, we all uses the same extensions to run and debug C. All of these extensions are packed into one called
+As for the IDE[^1], out of the six members of our team, five use Visual Studio Code, and 1 uses Visual Studio Codium.
+As they are extremely similar, we are all using the same extensions to run and debug C. All of these extensions are packed into one called
-<a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack">C/C++ Extension Pack</a> .
+<a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack">C/C++ Extension Pack</a>.

 To be able to run C we all installed the compiler <a href="https://gcc.gnu.org/">GCC</a>.

-Finally, to avoid conflicts in terms of conventions, such as the naming conventions for functions,variables or other conventions.
+Finally, to avoid conflicts in terms of conventions, such as the naming conventions for functions, variables, or other conventions.
 We chose to use these standards: <a href="https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html">Mellon University's standards</a>.
-For the exception of names which we are using camelCase.
+Except for names which we are using camelCase.
-We choose these standards because it covers almost every aspect of c.
+We chose these standards because they cover almost every aspect of c.

 ## 4. Conventions

-The project's repository[^2] have to be organised to allow contributors and potential visitors to navigate through the repository without problems such as:
+The project's repository[^2] has to be organized to allow contributors and potential visitors to navigate through the repository without problems such as:

-- Having trouble to find a specific file.
+- Having trouble finding a specific file.
 - Creating conflicts with pushes.
 - Different naming standards between contributors.
 - etc.